overvis/overvis-docs/ocp-visualizations/02-basic-example/02-export/README.md

 [< Return to the table of contents](../README.md)

 After the design is finished, we export the picture in SVG format.
 A few notes:
 * You will need to edit the resulting SVG code to add data bindings.
-So export with the most accessible preset (e.g. without compression or obfuscation, preserve layer names, etc.)
+Export with the most accessible preset (i.e., without compression or obfuscation, preserve layer names, etc.)
 * Don't export texts as curves.

 Here is how we export our example graphic from Affinity Designer: